espocrm/documentation/docs/administration/workflows.md

 Executes a [formula](formula.md) script.
 Variables defined within a script will be passed back.
 They will be available in the next workflow actions or BPM process.

-Note: It's not possible to obtain previous attribute values in the *Execute Formula Script* action.
-Use *Update Target Record* instead.

 ## Using formula in actions

 It's possible to define formula to calculate fields in the following actions: